|

 Died 12/22/1903 Moline, Rock Island Co IL

-Mary, Michael and possibly Martin are buried in St. Marguerite's/Mt.
+Mary, Martin, & Michael are buried in St. Marguerite's/Mt.
 Cavalry Cemetery, Davenport IA